 5.7.
-The bar chart below illustrate performance highlights for Water Services Department 2018/2019 Financial Year
+The bar chart below illustrate performance highlights for Water Services Department 2019/2020 Financial Year

-This bar graph presents the highlights from the key performance measures included in the 2018/2019 IDP financial year.
-The department planned to achieve 4 targets in this KPA.
-Only 2 targets were achieved and 2 targets could not be achieved.
-Performance achievement in this KPA is sitting at 50%.
-This means that performance achievement in this KPA has slightly improved.
+This bar graph presents the highlights from the key performance measures included in the 2019/2020 IDP financial year.
+The department planned to achieve 6 targets in this KPA and all 6 targets were achieved.
+Performance achievement in this KPA is sitting at 100%.
+This means that performance achievement in this KPA has improved.